By Dominic Lau and Clement Tan

 Hong Kong-listed AAC Technologies Holdings Inc sagged 4 percent.
 Goertek Inc, which supplies speakers to Apple, plunged the maximum 10 percent limit in Shenzhen, while Taiwan's Hon Hai Precision Industry Co Ltd eased a more modest 1.3 percent.

-Traders also said the cheaper model, which will go on sale on Friday and come in five colours - blue, green, pink, yellow and white - could crimp margins at suppliers.
+Traders also said the cheaper model, which will go on sale on Friday and come in five colors - blue, green, pink, yellow and white - could crimp margins at suppliers.

 "In terms of components, it's all a volume game with low margins.
 It's not a huge positive for component makers," a senior dealer at a foreign bank in Tokyo said.